yaroslavzghoba/ascii-timeline/README.md

 ## Supported Time Formats

 **ASCII Timeline** uses an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)-like format, allowing you to specify only the known parts of a date.
-The program supports the following formats for the "event_timestamp" field:
+The program supports the following formats for the `event_timestamp` field:

 | Format | Example | Description |
 | --- | --- | --- |